1. About lisinopril

 It does this by reducing the amount of protein you lose through your kidneys and by reducing high blood pressure.

 Lisinopril starts to work within a few hours to reduce high blood pressure, but it may take a few weeks for it to take full effect.

 If you're taking lisinopril for heart failure, it may take weeks, even months, before you feel better.

 If you're taking lisinopril for high blood pressure or after a heart attack, you may not have any symptoms.

 In these cases, you may not feel any different when you take lisinopril.
-This doesn't mean that the medicine isn't working, and it's important to keep taking it.
+This does not mean that the medicine is not working, and it's important to keep taking it.

 How long will I take lisinopril for?